pixelrunner/Meraki-ISE-Python-Challenges/Challenge_1/Question.md

 The Go/No-Go checks can continue, the person in charge of the "Rocket Equation Double-Checker" stops the launch sequence.
 Apparently, you forgot to include additional fuel for the fuel you just added.

 Fuel itself requires fuel just like a module - take its mass, divide by three, round down, and subtract 2.
-However, that fuel also requires fuel, and that fuel requires fuel, and so on.
+However, **that fuel also requires fuel, and that fuel requires fuel, and so on**.
 Any mass that would require negative fuel should instead be treated as if it requires zero fuel; the remaining mass, if any, is outside the scope of this calculation.

-So, for each module mass, calculate its fuel and add it to the total.
-Then, treat the fuel amount you just calculated as the input mass and repeat the process, continuing until a fuel requirement is zero or negative.
+**So, for each module mass, calculate its fuel and add it to the total.
+Then, treat the fuel amount you just calculated as the input mass and repeat the process, continuing until a fuel requirement is zero or negative.**

 For example: